Grevillea juniperina is a beautiful spring-blooming shrub, that is easy to grow in garden boxes, pots or in the garden.

 Smart tip about grevillea

-Grevillea growth is relatively slow, which makes it an ideal shrub for growing in pots or garden boxes, on a terrace, deck or balcony.
+Grevillea grows slowly, which makes it an ideal shrub for growing in pots or garden boxes, on a terrace, deck or balcony.